stokpop/event-scheduler/README.md

 The keep-alive call can receive data from remote systems and decide to throw a `KillSwitchException` based on that data.
-If a `KillSwitchException` is thrown and passed on to the user of the event-scheduler, running tests can be aborted based on the received data.
+If a `KillSwitchException` is thrown and passed on to the user of the event-scheduler, running tests can for instance be aborted based on the received data.

+A `SchedulerExceptionHandler` implementation can be set on the `EventScheduler`.
+It contains a `kill` and `abort` method that you can implement to handle these exceptions.

 An example is that the analysis tool in use discovers too high response times and decides to kill the running test.